gioblu/PJON/documentation/addressing.md

 PJONSoftwareBitBang bus(mac);
 // Local mode, device id PJON_NOT_ASSIGNED
 ```
 This instantiation sets the MAC address, the device id set to `PJON_NOT_ASSIGNED` or 255 but can be changed afterwards as required.
 Packets containing a recipient's MAC address that is not equal to the one configured are discarded.
 PJON can operate in both local and shared mode while including MAC addresses.
-The feature can be disabled using `includ_mac`:
+The feature can be disabled using `include_mac`:

 ```cpp
 bus.include_mac(false);